MathuC/trito/README.md

 `mathusan.net` forwards anyobdy to the website where the game is running.

-### Conclusion
+## Conclusion
 I never used `javascript`, `PHP` or `MySQL` before so this project made me learn all those in about 10 days which was stressful at times, but these are used extensively in web developpement, something that might be in my carreer path.
-This whole ongoing process was and is for most of the times extremely fun since I love designing, making and playing videogames.
+This whole ongoing process was and is for the most part extremely fun since I love designing, making and playing videogames.